-- Food and Nutrition is a science based subject.
-If you enjoy Biology and Chemistry and want to understand human nutrition for people of all ages in different situations, then this course will be suited to you. - Practical tasks will be based around theory of nutrients and science experiments in order to understand ingredients and their functions.
+- GCSE Food and Nutrition is a science-based subject that equips learners with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating. - Practical tasks will be based around theory of nutrients and science experiments in order to understand ingredients and their function in recipes.
 Practical tasks will take place 3 times a term and you will be expected to bring in your own ingredients. - There is one exam at the end of year 11 worth 40% of your overall mark.
-60% of your mark will cover two controlled assessment tasks, one involving a science experiment. - In year 10 the topics are nutrients, the science of cooking, special diets, cooking methods and health and safety in food. - In year 11 there are two controlled assessment and the topics are the function of ingredients, food spoilage and the function of cooking equipment.
+60% of your mark will cover two controlled assessment tasks, one involving a science experiment. - In year 10 the topics are nutrients, the science of cooking, special diets, cooking methods and health and safety in food. - In year 11 there are two controlled assessments, and the topics are the function of ingredients, food spoilage and the function of cooking equipment.